Effects of Spice Use: Short-Term, Long-Term, Side Effects, and Treatment

 These desirable feelings, however, are often countered by dangerous side effects, which vary by the specific chemical compounds present in the drug (which are unregulated, and frequently changing) and may include:

 - Panic attacks.

-Long-term effects of synthetic marijuana use is largely unknown due to its status as a relatively new drug on the market.
+The long-term effects of Spice use are largely unknown due to the drug’s status as a relatively new drug on the market.
 However, heart damage from myocardial ischemia and renal damage are severe effects that have been reported.
-Both, obviously, are ominous signs of the potential long-term consequences.
+Both, obviously, are ominous signs of the potential long-term consequences of abusing this drug.

 Frequent Spice use has also been known to elicit seizure activity in some individuals.

 Unlike marijuana, synthetic cannabinoids like Spice and K2 frequently elicit withdrawal symptoms—some quite severe.
 Withdrawing from Spice can be extremely uncomfortable, with symptoms including:

 - Drug cravings.

 - Psychotic symptoms, such as paranoia and hallucinations.

 One of the telltale signs that a physical drug addiction has developed is the presence of an associated withdrawal syndrome.
 When long-term Spice users attempt to quit, serious withdrawal symptoms can occur—as mentioned above.

 Management of withdrawal can sometimes involves a formal detoxing period—in the case of Spice, this can often take a week or longer.